alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 int second = Add(2, 4);  // 6
 ```

-If we throw away `first`, the earlier call still does not change the later answer.
-The next call is still `6`.
+If we throw away `first`, the earlier invocation still does not change the later result.
+The next invocation is still `6`.

-That is why the earlier examples could let the surrounding monad decide how and whether the function is called. `List` can apply the function to many values. `Maybe` can skip it. `Result` can stop after an error.
+That is why the earlier examples could let the surrounding monad decide how and whether the function is invoked. `List` can apply the function to many values. `Maybe` can skip it. `Result` can stop after an error.
 For pure functions, that stays compatible with composition because only the returned value matters.

-An effect, in this article, is an operation whose interaction with the outside world is part of what the program does: printing text, reading a file, writing data, or calling an API.
+An effect, in this article, is an operation whose interaction with the outside world is part of what the program does: printing text, reading a file, writing data, or issuing an API request.

 ```csharp
 public static void AppendLine(string path, string line)